 Three studies tested the hypothesis that there are genetic constraints on group-level self-organization.

+SCHOOLS AND THE HERITABILITY OF SMOKING BEHAVIORS: THEORETICAL AND METHODOLOGICAL CONSIDERATIONS.
 Abstract: We focus on schools as important social institutions that condition the magnitude of genetic influences on smoking behaviors.
 Specifically, we develop and test five hypotheses that examine gene-environment interactions using the sibling-pair data from the National Longitudinal Study of Adolescent Health.
-Based on estimates using traditional quantitative genetic techniques we find that 59 percent of the variation in smoking behaviors is heritable in nature.
-However, when this estimate is obtained using a multi-level modeling framework with adolescent pairs nested within schools, we observe a significant reduction in the overall estimate (h2 = .46).
-Most importantly we also demonstrate significant variation in heritability across schools.
+We demonstrate significant variation in heritability across schools.
 We find that heritability is significantly reduced within schools characterized as having strong norms regarding smoking behaviors and within schools with limited resources.

 HERITABILITY OF HUMAN

 LIFESPAN IS AFFECTED BY PARENTAL AGE AT CHILDBIRTH

 Natalia S. Gavrilova, Leonid A. Gavrilov, Victoria G. Semyonova, Galina N. Evdokushkina.

 Abstract: Familial resemblance in lifespan between children and parents was studied by many researchers for a century, but no attention has so far been paid to the possible effects of parental age at childbirth on familial transmission of longevity.
 In this study we have tested the hypothesis that familial resemblance between offspring and parental lifespan is higher for children born to younger parents, as expected both for genetic reasons and for cultural reasons.

 The Heritability of Psychological Resiliency